WoutPitje/AiQuizMaker2/Documentation/quick-start-guide.md

 🛡️ **Better Error Handling**: Resilient processing with automatic fallbacks

 ## Overview
-AiQuizMaker is an AI-powered application that converts PDF documents into interactive quizzes using ChatGPT.
+🧠 QuizAi is an AI-powered application that converts PDF documents into interactive quizzes using ChatGPT.
 The application consists of a NestJS backend for AI processing and a Nuxt.js frontend for the user interface.

 ## Prerequisites
 - **Node.js 18+** and **npm 8+**